astrowp/docs/install-wordpress.md

 ## Install WordPress

-After purchasing the AstroWP starter kit, you will receive a ```.wpress``` file that you will use to import the Headless WordPress version onto your favourite web host.
+After purchasing the AstroWP starter kit, you will receive ```.wpress``` files that you will use to import the themes Headless WordPress versions onto your favourite web host.

 > **This .wpress file comes pre-configured with all the plugins and settings for your Headless WordPress site to work.**